maribeee/wright-test/README.md

 I learned Livewire to solve this test and wanted to utilize some elements of Livewire and Livewire validation, as well as to make the solution usable without having to manually add a json file to the project, so I solved it by creating an input which allows users to enter up to 26 equations, each corresponding to a letter of the alphabet as a variable.

 Users can enter equations one at a time, or separate them by commas.
 The equations are validated and then cleaned up.
-Errors are thrown when equations are invalid, or when the calculation is run and it turns out that vaildly formatted equations are unsolvable.
+Errors are thrown when equations are invalid, or when the calculation is run, and it turns out that valildly formatted equations are unsolvable.

 If I were to flesh this out further, some things to consider doing might be:
 - Componentizing the front end elements such as buttons to be reusable
 - Saving equations to a database
-- Allowing users to delete or edit equations that have already been entered
+- Pulling out each equation into a livewire equation component, allowing users to delete or edit equations that have already been entered, and allowing users to re-run the calculator after making changes
 - Maybe pulling out certain string parsing functionality into utilities so that they could be used across the app (assuming this would be a larger app)
+- Maybe allow users to upload a json file with equations to be parsed and solved through the UI
+- Add multiplication and division

 ## How To Run